Putin visits Russian troops in occupied Ukraine

 A video released by the Kremlin and broadcast by Russian state television showed Putin visiting the command post for Russian forces in the southern Kherson region.
 It showed Putin arriving by helicopter to receive reports from the top military brass about the combat situation.

-In both locations, Putin congratulated the military on the Orthodox Easter that was celebrated Sunday and presented them with icons.
+In both locations, Putin congratulated the military on Orthodox Easter, which was celebrated Sunday and presented them with icons.

 Russia annexed the Kherson and Luhansk regions along with the Donetsk and Zaporizhzhia regions in September in a move that was rejected by much of the world as illegal.